dgaydukov/cert-aws/sa/files/sa.md

 ###### Certificate Manager
 ACM (Amazon Certificate Manager) - service that allows you to create/deploy public/private SSL/TLS certificates.
+ACM certs can be used for: ELB, CloudFront, Elastic Beanstalk, Api Gateway.
 It removes the time-consuming manual process of purchasing/uploading/renewing SSL/TLS certificates.
 There are 2 types of certificate:
 * public - issued by public CA, trusted by all browser by default.
 * private - issued by private CA. You can create your own private CA to manage all your private certificates.
 There are 3 modes to work: